sreshtha10/ChatZen/readme.md

 ## License

-This app is licensed under the MIT License.
-See [LICENSE]() for the full license text.
+This app is licensed under the Apache License Version 2.0 License.
+See [LICENSE](https://github.com/sreshtha10/ChatAppAndroid/blob/master/LICENSE) for the full license text.